PeggyJV/tm-ingress/README.md

 cargo run -- --config config.toml start
 ```

+## Future Work

+- Make Cosmin aware of the validator node's config so that it can validate TXs before relaying
+- Middleware

 ## Happy Path

 The `happy_path` test will demonstrate the process receiving and relaying a simple `MsgSend` transaction to a single-node test chain.
 It spins up two docker containers: one that runs the `cosmin` process on the host port 26655, and one that runs the chain.
 They are created in the same docker network so that they can communicate by container name (`cosmin` will send requests to http://happy-path:26657).
 The host machine acts as the client sending a transaction from within the test itself, which can be found in `./tests/happy_path.rs`.